Blockstream/satellite/doc/tbs.md

 The TBS 5927 is a USB demodulator, which will receive data from satellite and will output data to the host over USB.
-The host, in turn, is responsible for configuring the modem using specific DVB-S2 tools.
+The host, in turn, is responsible for configuring the demodulator using specific DVB-S2 tools.
 Hence, next, you need to prepare the host for driving the TBS 5927.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**